Awareness of biodiversity

 Since 2006, EUROSTAT have conducted a harmonised survey on the state and dynamics of land cover and land use change across the EU.
 The surveys are conducted every three years and are carried out in-situ, whereby direct observations are made on the ground by teams of surveyors.
 The points where the observations are made selected based on a 2 km2 sampling grid across the entire EU.
-In Ireland, 4,164 evenly dispersed points were sampled in 2009, and 3,484 points sampled in 2012.
+In Ireland, 4,163 evenly dispersed points were sampled in 2009, 3,484 points sampled in 2012, and 4,973 points in 2015.
 At each point, land cover and land use is classified, land management is noted (e.g. grazing, irrigation), a series of photographs taken and linear elements noted (e.g. walls, hedges, roads).
-Based on the LUCAS land cover and land use classifications, the major changes from 2009-2012 include shrubland as a land cover decreasing by 2.4%, and unused and abandoned areas increasing as a 'land use' by 4.8%.
+Based on the LUCAS land cover and land use classifications, the major changes from 2009-2015 include shrubland as a land cover increasing by 11.9% in parallel to grassland declining by 12.9% and, in terms of land use, agriculture declining by 18.5% and unused and abandoned areas increasing by 24.2%.

 More information on Corine Land Cover mapping can be found here:

 More information on LUCAS land cover and land use mapping can be found here: